 №10: Go with the flow

 Increasing the quality of the creative team performance might contrast a lot with the creativity itself – it should be steady, methodological, and sometimes even plain boring.
 However, if you learn how to do that, you can take your performance to another level.
 Controlling creativity is not easy, but it is more than possible.
-Some people who did not believe me at first, even started finding some joy in such steady and patient approach later, so you never know…
+Some people who did not believe me at first even started finding some joy in such a steady and patient approach later, so you never know…

 However, we all know what tool is best for streamlining the approval of visual assets, don’t we?
 Approval Studio is waiting for you, and also for your thoughts about successful design management in the comments!